+Summary

-Date: July 6, 2021 То: Honorable Mayor & Members of the City Council From: Development Services Department Presentation By: Benjamin Moody, Development Services Director Summary Subject: Community Development Block Grant (CDBG) Program 2021-2022 Annual Action Plan Recommendation: A. Conduct a Public Hearing to receive comments on the CDBG 2021-2022 Annual Action Plan and after consideration; B. Adopt a Resolution approving the proposed CDBG 2021-2022 Annual Action Plan and authorize staff to submit the required documents to the Department of Housing and Urban Development (HUD) for processing.
-Fiscal Impact: \$641,102 from 2021-2022 CDBG Allocation
+Recommendation: A. Conduct a Public Hearing to receive comments on the CDBG 2022 Annual Action Plan and the 2021 Action Plan Substantial Amendment and after consideration

+B. Adopt a Resolution approving the proposed CDBG 2022 Annual Action Plan and 2021 Action Plan Substantial Amendment and authorize staff to submit the required documents to the Department of Housing and Urban Development (HUD) for processing

+Fiscal Impact: \$628,585 received from the 2022 CDBG allocation, and a transfer of \$145,416.23 from the 2021 allocated funds.